CrowdStrike/falcon-scripts/powershell/install/README.md

 to complete.

 Script options can be passed as parameters or defined in the param() block.
-Default values are listed in the parameter descriptions:
+Default values are listed in

+**When performing a batch install across multiple machines, you can provide a pre-retrieved access token by using the `FalconAccessToken` parameter.
+If Supplying the access token `FalconCloud` must also be provided.**

+the parameter descriptions:

 ```terminal